LeeCampbell/RxCookbook/Algorithms/GeneratingDeltas.md

     var currentValues = previousValues.Skip(1);
     var deltas = previousValues.Zip(currentvalues, (prev, curr)=>curr-prev)

-Now we have the extra responsibilty of having to connect the published sequence, and the duty to dispose of that connection too.
+Now we have the extra responsibilty of having to connect the published sequence, and then dispose that connection appropriately.
-We could use `RefCount()` however that could introduce a race condition, that would be manually mitigated by manually connecting after subscription.
+We could use `RefCount()` however that could introduce a race condition, that would be mitigated by manually connecting after subscription.

 If we want to ensure that this algorithm does yeild a value when the source sequence yileds its first value, then we can add a `StartsWith` operator.

-    var source = GetObservableSequence().StartsWith(0).Publish();
+    var source = GetObservableSequence()
+        .StartsWith(0)
+        .Publish();
     var previousValues = source;
     var currentValues = previousValues.Skip(1);
     var deltas = previousValues.Zip(currentvalues, (prev, curr)=>curr-prev)